 Like VA loans, USDA loans do not require a down payment.
 And you’re typically in line for reduced mortgage insurance payments and very competitive mortgage rates.

-These loans, backed by the US Department of Agriculture, are supposed to stimulate growth in rural areas.
+These loans, backed by the U.S. Department of Agriculture, are designed to stimulate growth in rural areas.
 So you can’t buy a downtown condo with one of them.